quicwg/qlog/draft-marx-qlog-quic-events.md

 Importance: Base

-Used to indicate when data moves between the different layers (for example passing from HTTP/3 to QUIC stream buffers and vice versa) or between HTTP/3 and the actual user application on top (for example a browser engine).
+Used to indicate when data moves between the different layers (for example passing from the application protocol (e.g., HTTP) to QUIC stream buffers and vice versa) or between the application protocol (e.g., HTTP) and the actual user application on top (for example a browser engine).
 This helps make clear the flow of data, how long data remains in various buffers and the overheads introduced by individual layers.

-For example, this helps make clear whether received data on a QUIC stream is moved to the HTTP layer immediately (for example per received packet) or in larger batches (for example, all QUIC packets are processed first and afterwards the HTTP layer reads from the streams with newly available data).
+For example, this helps make clear whether received data on a QUIC stream is moved to the application protocol immediately (for example per received packet) or in larger batches (for example, all QUIC packets are processed first and afterwards the application layer reads from the streams with newly available data).
 This in turn can help identify bottlenecks or scheduling problems.

 Data: